Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Introduction

-Here, we report a study of the SP-STM technique in two directions.
+Here we report a detailed roadmap for non-UHV Cr tip preparation and evaluation, using three key new strategies.
 First, we examine how \textit{ex-situ} fabrication parameters affect Cr tip apex geometry, which in turn influences both atomic- and spin-resolution imaging.
-We etch over 70 Cr rods under various voltage magnitudes and sequences, and image the tips formed on both ends of the break junction using a scanning electron microscope (SEM).
-Second, we evaluate the tunneling characteristics of our tips using cleaved crystal planes as opposed to thin films.
-We demonstrate spin-polarized tunneling over antiferromagnetic terraces of the bilayer manganite La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$, and also resolve single atoms in the cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$.
-These results provide a feasible approach for STM setups with ~\textit{in-situ} cleavers to perform spin-polarized tunneling measurements.
+We etched more than 70 Cr rods under various voltage sequences, and used a scanning electron microscope (SEM) to image the tips formed on both ends of the break junction.
+Second, we prepare test samples for tip characterization by mechanical cleaving as opposed to UHV cleaning and evaporation.
+We use the cuprate Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ to evaluate atomic resolution, and the layered antiferromagnet La$_{1.4}$Sr$_{1.6}$Mn$_2$O$_7$ to evaluate spin polarization.
+Third, we introduce a Gaussian mixture model that can accurately quantify step heights and spin-polarization despite the common challenges of closely-spaced or irregular terraces.
+Our work charts a path to calibrated spin-polarized tunneling measurements, eliminating the need for UHV surface preparation tools.